wiz0u/WTelegramClient/README.md

 - Download/upload of files/media
 - etc...

+It has been tested in a Console app, WinForms app, ASP.NET webservice.

 Secret chats (end-to-end encryption, PFS) and connection to CDN DCs have not been tested yet.

 Please don't use this library for Spam or Scam.
 Respect Telegram [Terms of Service](https://telegram.org/tos) or you might get banned from Telegram servers.